kubernetes/website/content/en/docs/concepts/security/secrets-good-practices.md

 repository means the secret is available to everyone who can read the manifest.

 {{< caution >}}
-Base64 encoding is _not_ an encryption method, it provides no additiona confidentiality over plain text.
+Base64 encoding is _not_ an encryption method, it provides no additional confidentiality over plain text.
 {{< /caution >}}